Join us at Wesley Church, Frome, Somerset for this ecumenical gathering for a day of conversation, reflection and debate addressing:

 Assisted dying – legal, social and theological perspectives

-Speakers include: Revd Dr Jonathan Pye (Somerset Mendip & Gloucestershire Methodist Chair of District), Revd Professor Paul Badham (Dignity in Dying), Professor Jenny Kitzinger (Coma and Disorders of Consciousness Research Centre), Usha Grieve (Comapssion in Dying), Professor Malcolm Johnson (University of Bath), Revd Brenda Dowie (University Hospitals Bristol NHS Foundation Trust), Revd Dr Keith Albans (Cliff College), Revd Michael White.
+Speakers include: Revd Dr Jonathan Pye (Somerset Mendip & Gloucestershire Methodist Chair of District), Revd Professor Paul Badham (Dignity in Dying), Professor Jenny Kitzinger (Coma and Disorders of Consciousness Research Centre), Usha Grieve (Compassion in Dying), Professor Malcolm Johnson (University of Bath), Revd Brenda Dowie (University Hospitals Bristol NHS Foundation Trust), Revd Dr Keith Albans (Director of Chaplaincy & Spirituality at Methodist Homes (MHA), Revd Michael White (Frome Community Hospital chaplain), Revd Dr Mike Parsons (Gloucester Diocese).

 Attendees will have opportunities to ask questions, engage in debate and think about their own faith throughout the day.